 The equipment required for a beehive differs, depending on how many colonies you have, their size, and what you want from it.
 The basics that you’ll likely need are the hive, smoker, hive tool, equipment for honey crop, and protective gear.
 Let’s take a closer look.

 The beehive is probably the first and most important piece of equipment since it’s where your bees will stay.
 There are plenty of options out on the market today, but most seem to draw to the Langstroth.
-It’s very easy to harvest from and move stacks around to different hives.
+It’s very easy to harvest from and move stacks around to different hives and locations.

 What you’ll see in a typical beehive is the stand and a couple of boxes, or bodies.
 Then you’ll have a bottom board with the entrance and suspended frames for comb or foundation.
 Be aware that you should paint the beehive before the bees arrive so it’s protected from the outdoor elements.

 The next equipment you’ll need is ancillary.
 This includes a smoker, hive tool, and protective gear.